AutoDave91/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+"JS library"
+a tool from FB to code...easier...with HTML, CSS, and JS

 2. What is create-react-app?
+The command to download a new react project

-3. What is Component Based Architecture?
+3. What is Component Based Architecture? code storage/organization. easier to delegate tasks. readability. reusability

 4. What is JSX?
+JSX is JS that can hold HTML and CSS elements within the "return" element "syntax extension to JS"

 5. What is the virtual DOM?
+A glorious thing that checks your changes to see if it needs to update the file or not. lightweight DOM to check

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? code can only read in 1 direction (down)

 ### Understand